giniwren/animancer-event-bug/README.md

 ### To Observe the Bug

 Press the spacebar.
-The square changes colors rapidly from white to green a few times before returning to the white -> blue animation.
+The square will move up and down a few times before returning to the left -> right animation.
 A message is logged to Unity's console window when the animation event fires.

 **Expected Outcome**: When player presses the spacebar, only one message should be logged in Unity's console from the animation event firing one time.